In this surf spot review – find out what to expect when surfing Seaside, what time of year this wave is best and other hidden, local knowledge.

 Seaside Market Cardiff Crack

 Before ending this post, I have to share some local tips!
-For anyone surfing Seaside Reef surf spot, it should be common knowledge to hit up Seaside Market in Cardiff post surf!
+For anyone surfing or hanging out at Seaside Beach Cardiff, it should be common knowledge to hit up Seaside Market in Cardiff post surf!

 Seaside Market has a range of fresh options at their deli including sandwiches, bowls, and breakfast burritos before noon.
 Seaside Market is also famous for Cardiff Crack.
 When in the area, it’s a must to pick up some Cardiff Crack for grilling later.